 New York Prayer in Public Schools Laws

-While New York lacks prayer in public school laws, it is far from a settled legal issue.
+While New York laws do not address prayer in public schools, it is far from a settled legal issue.
 The following links and resources should help you better understand the issue.

 Note: State laws are constantly changing -- contact a New York education attorney or conduct your own legal research to verify the state law(s) you are researching.